 It's soo sooo much more than sweating people's head off.

 I always remember what one of my friends and fantastic trainer told me years ago after I graduated and before I started coaching:

 “ When you become a personal trainer, over 80% of your time will be like a psychologist..”

 I kinda knew it and I have to say, he was so damned right.

 Every person I met and consulted has their own story, their own struggles, their own injuries, as well as their own goals and motivations to get where they need and want to be.

 All those backgrounds have to be taken into account when programming and coaching.

 I have to listen to every person who walked through my gym doors.
 Some individuals are very chatty, others more reserved and some are just packed with lots of great craic.
-That’s what makes my job as a personal trainer quite interesting.
+That’s what makes my job as a personal trainer and coach quite interesting.